nextnano/FortranInputParser/README.md

 $end_keyword                                                                  !
 !-----------------------------------------------------------------------------!

-$: special sign indicating a keyword ($ can be replaced by the user) !: comment sign indicating a comment (! can be replaced by the user)
+$: special sign indicating a keyword  ($ can be replaced by the user) !: special sign indicating a comment  (! can be replaced by the user)
+%: special sign indicating a variable (% can be replaced by the user)
 data_type:
   - integer
   - integer_array